 Small leap versus big leap

 The blueprint for the contact center is to make a small leap instead of a big one.
-Depending on the size of your company, culture, employee, resources, time, and more, consider the possibility of success small leap versus big leap.
+Depending on the size of your company, culture, employee, resources, time, and more, consider the possibility of success small leap versus a big leap.

 Practically, it’s better to use small leaps in all organizations unless you have full confidence and practice to make great changes.
 Thus it’s much easier to track success and resources for reaching a certain goal.